 Easy Crockpot Apple Butter Recipe

 Do you ever see those jars of apple butter at specialty grocery stores?
 You know, the ones with the adorable labels and big price tags?
 I used to buy them because I did not realize how easy it is to make your homemade apple butter.

-- Apple butter takes a while to cook, so using the crock pot to make it is perfect.
+- Apple butter takes a while to cook, so using the slow cooker to make it is perfect.
 It’s a few easy steps, and then you leave them to cook until they’re softened.

 - If you’ve ever made homemade applesauce, this is a similar process – it just takes a little longer to cook.

-Slow cooker apple butter tastes like fall, and it makes your house smell like fall, too, while it cooks.
-So it’s a double win that will get you in the fall spirit.
+- Slow cooker apple butter tastes like fall, and it makes your house smell like fall, too, while it cooks.

 What is the Difference Between Applesauce and Apple Butter?